holo-q/thauten/README.md

 :--------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------:
 ![image](https://github.com/user-attachments/assets/a840741b-9536-4912-b4a6-69d06df396de)  |  ![image](https://github.com/user-attachments/assets/c12b5254-392b-49d7-9495-d57b1ff206c4)

-### 2. Transfer Learning
+### 2. Compression Reasoning

-Progressive development of reasoning capabilities through extension fences and representation instrumentation:
+After developping the model's ability to compress, we perform reinforcement learning again on reasoning task, this time constraining the model so that the `<think>` block be in the same compressed language.
+This reachieves the R1-zero reasoning process through a more intentional construction, first designing the language then bootstrapping reasoning traces on it.
+For the sake of simplicity and in anticipation of this concept being extended to omnimodal LLMs with vision and audio, we call the contents embedded in compressed tokens a "reality".
+The progressive development of reasoning capabilities through extension fences and instrumentation of reality may look like this:

 1. `<compress>` a reality.
 2. `<dream>` an extension reality prime within the same compression-space, steered by the internal value-maximization heuristic. (dream/imagine/induct)